dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide -->

 ## What is the Mathematics Subject GRE?
-- Different from the Math section of the *general* GRE
+- Different from the Math section of the *General* GRE
+-